inkarkat/vim-StatusLineHighlight/README.md

 HISTORY
 ------------------------------------------------------------------------------

+##### 1.20    RELEASEME
+- ENH: Add support for terminal windows (for which Vim already provides a special hl-StatusLineTerm highlight group, so the plugin just needs to ensure that other attributes (like 'modified') do not apply) and
+  |prompt-buffer|s.
+- ENH: Use OptionSet event to immediately update the current window's statusline if 'previewwindow', 'modified', 'modifiable', or 'readonly' change.

 ##### 1.10    04-Nov-2018
 - ENH: Handle hl-User1..9 highlighting by replacing %\* and %0\* with the custom
   statusline highlighting.
 Previously, the custom statusline highlighting